Why Is My Dog Licking His Paws So Much?

 5. Broken nail

 If your pupper breaks the hard part of a nail, it can expose the soft quick inside.
 That's where all the blood vessels and nerves are, and it can hurt a lot — ouch!
 Depending on the severity and your pup's disposition, you may need veterinary help to remove the broken part of the nail.
 The nail will grow back on its own, but your pal may need a bandage and antibiotics before it does.

 To keep him from breaking his nails, trim them on a schedule.

 Some owners clip their dogs' nails every week to make it a low-key routine instead of a once-a-month rodeo.

 The pads on the bottom of your furry friend's feet are tough, but they aren't bulletproof.
 He can wear down his pads by dashing across hard, dry surfaces.
 Hot pavement, snow and ice melt, and undiluted cleaning chemicals also can damage them.
 Plus, some things can slice through the pad, like sharp rocks or broken glass.

 Often inaccurately described as interdigital "cysts," interdigital furuncles are inflamed pockets that occur when hair shafts become embedded in the skin of the paw.
 As you can imagine, it really hurts.
 Short-haired breeds such as bulldogs, Shar Pei, and Labradors are most at risk.

 Your vet can diagnose interdigital furunculosis with a biopsy.
 Treatments may include paw soaks, medication, and wearing booties when outside.

 When you find your dog licking paws too much, it could be a simple matter of plucking out a splinter or locating a mosquito bite.
 But it also might require veterinary attention.
-Check out his paws to see what there is to see, and call your vet if you're unsure what's causing the discomfort.
+Call your vet if you're unsure what's causing the discomfort.